Valentin-Golyonko/Coursera_Capstone/README.md

 As you can see, city guests can find _some_ places to stay not far from the city center with good apartments prices.

-_The price indicated on the graphs and tables is the average price for one-room apartments per month!_
+_The price indicated on the graphs (and some tables) is the average price for one-room apartments per month!_